zzzprojects/docs/dappertutorial.net/pages/getting-started/create-sql-database.md

 ---
 PermaID: 1000199
 Title: Dapper - Getting Started With Your First SQL Database
 MetaDescription: Learn how to create a SQL database and table to get started with Dapper.
-Follow our step-by-step Dapper tutorial with to create your first database.
+Follow our step-by-step Dapper tutorial to create your first database.
-LastMod: 2023-10-22
+LastMod: 2025-06-16
 ---

 # Dapper: Getting Started With Your First SQL Database